-Christopher J. Mead, a partner of Cooper, White & Cooper LLP, is Chair of the firm’s Labor & Employment Practice Group, concentrating his practice in the areas of business and employment litigation.
+Christopher J. Mead, a partner of Cooper, White & Cooper LLP, is Chair of the firm’s Labor & Employment Practice Group, concentrating his practice in the areas of business and employment litigation and employment counseling.
 Mr. Mead has litigated a wide variety of employment disputes in the United States and California courts, as well as claims before the United States Equal Employment Opportunity Commission, California’s Department of Fair Employment and Housing, Labor Commissioner, Unemployment Insurance Appeals Board, and Worker’s Compensation Appeals Board, and before appointed arbitrators.
 He has defended wage and hour class actions, wrongful termination cases, trade secret and unfair competition matters, disability, leave, and accommodation claims, and claims of race, sex, and age discrimination and harassment.
 His last jury trial was defense of wrongful discharge and retaliation claims conducted in Mandarin.

 Mr. Mead has also litigated a wide variety of commercial disputes, including contract and business practice suits, maritime and air cargo matters, and claims relating to real estate rights and interests, including defense of easements obtained by regulated public utilities by express grant and prescription, enforcement of utility rights-of-way, workouts and foreclosures.
 He has defended claims relating to the Unruh Civil Rights Act, RICO, and the Lanham Act, as well as claims against the media, including defamation and invasion of privacy.